 The DT-Hugi® freehub uses cartridge bearings.
 The freehub mechanism is behind the body.

-- Pull on freehub body with for to remove from shell.
-This will remove drive side axle cap and freehub body.
+- Pull outward on the freehub body to remove it from hub shell.
+This will also remove the drive side axle cap.

 - The clutch is composed of two star ratchet gears.
 The angled teeth face one another.
 There is a a conincal spring in the freehub body and another inside the hub shell to push on each star ratchet.